-- Professor of Legal Research and Writing; Associate Director of the Fundamentals of Lawyering Program
+- Professor of Legal Research and Writing; Interim Director of the Fundamentals of Lawyering Program

 - 2000 H Street, NW

 - [email protected]

 Iselin Gambert joined the GW Law faculty in 2009 and is currently serving as the Interim Director of the Fundamentals of Lawyering (FL) Program, GW’s innovative 6-credit program that replaced the former Legal Research and Writing Program.
 In her capacity as interim director, Professor Gambert oversees the FL curriculum and directs the Dean's Fellow program and the GW Law Writing Center.
 Professor Gambert also serves as an advisor in GW's Inns of Court Program, and teaches Feminist Legal Theory and a seminar in Gender, Race, and Species in the law.